jasonjche/text-savvy/README.md

 # Text-Savvy 💬
 Text-Savvy is a web application that helps you improve your communication with different people.
-With Text-Savvy, you can easily switch between different chat modes and keep track of your conversations with different people.
+With Text-Savvy, you can easily switch between different chat modes and keep track of your conversations with different people..

 ## Features 🚀
 * Switch between different chat modes (e.g. Friend, Mom, Dad, Boss, etc.) 🔄